j91321/edr-backends/README.md

 **References:** [Qualys Endpoint Detection and Response API](https://www.qualys.com/docs/qualys-edr-api-user-guide.pdf),  [Components of a QQL query](https://qualysguard.qg2.apps.qualys.com/portal-help/en/ud/qql_topics/components_of_a_qql_query.htm), [Investor Presentation](https://investor.qualys.com/static-files/76e233e8-bf59-4d24-99a8-49ccf609feee)

-**Notes:** The query language used by Qualys is very similar to Lucene syntax, but with small quirks like backticks usage.
+**Notes:** The query language used by Qualys is very similar to Lucene syntax, but with small quirks like backtick usage.
 Response examples in API manual also include field "score".
 The "Investor Presentation" mentions both Solr and Elasticsearch under *Analytics and Reporting Engines*.

 ## Sophos Intercept X